lancenacabuan/Shaliah/README.md

 heavily uses the agency argument).
-Other scholars, especially from a Trinitarian perspective, might agree the agency concept is present but argue that the New Testament portrayal of Jesus goes beyond a typical agent–for instance, no Jewish agent was ever worshipped or called explicitly "Lord" in the sense reserved for YHWH, so something unique is going on.
+Other scholars, especially from a Trinitarian perspective, might agree the agency concept is present but argue that the New Testament portrayal of Jesus goes beyond a typical agent – for instance, no Jewish agent was ever worshipped or called explicitly "Lord" in the sense reserved for YHWH, so something unique is going on.
 The literature review will cover how agency is treated in various theological arguments.
 Primary sources from rabbinic literature